Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Welcome to the new release of the Rainbow SDK for Node.JS.
 There are a number of significant updates in this version that we hope you will like, some of the key highlights include:

+### SDK for Node.JS 1.31 - October 2017
+---

+**SDK**

+- Date and timestamp have been added to console and file loggers.

+**API**

+- New events `rainbow_onbubblenamechange`, `rainbow_onbubbletopicchange` and `rainbow_onbubblecustomdatachange` have been added for listening when the name, the topic or the custom data of a bubble has changed.

+**BUGS**

+- Crash after token expiration has been fixed in order to be able to reconnect automatically

+- signinCLI method now waits for the internal promise to resolve

 ### SDK for Node.JS 1.30 - September 2017
 ---